 Connect this hardware

-AirTag ($29/£35): Your devices are discoverable if Find My is activated on them.
-But Apple’s AirTags are good for locating whatever you carry them in – or your wallet.
+AirTag ($29/£35): Your Apple devices are discoverable if Find My is activated on them.
+But Apple’s AirTags are good for locating whatever else you might attach them to – or stash them inside of, from wallets to luggage.